harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 ##### <u><strong>More than Hard but less than Extreme questions</u></strong>

+>[!warning] The question requires knowledge of uncertainty which is covered in [[3 - Data analysis and modelling physics]]

 ==As John is a human and not a robot, his aim accuracy now has a uncertainty of ±5°.==